James Broadhead

-James Overton Broadhead (May 29, 1819 – August 7, 1898) was an American lawyer and political figure.
-He was a member of the House of Representatives and of the Missouri Senate, he was also the first president of the American Bar Association.
+James Overton Broadhead (May 29, 1819 – August 7, 1898) was an American lawyer and politician.
+He was a member of the House of Representatives and of the Missouri Senate.
+He was also the first president of the American Bar Association.

 Biography

 Broadhead was born in Charlottesville, Virginia, and studied law at St. Louis, Missouri, after a one-year stay in the University of Virginia.
-Having received his licence, Broadhead began a private practice in 1842 at Bowling Green, Missouri.
+Having received his license, Broadhead began a private practice in 1842 at Bowling Green, Missouri.
 Joining the Missouri Constitutional Convention in 1845, it a year later that he participated in the Missouri House of Representatives.
 From 1850 until 1853 he also served in the Missouri Senate before returning to private practice as a partner in a law firm back in St Louis.